+1. Syllabus:

-- 1. Read the syllabus thoroughly and then read it again, every line.
+a.
+Read the syllabus thoroughly - every line.
 This is your guide to the course and you will succeed much better if you understand what is going on.

+2. Email:

-If you ask a question that is answered on the syllabus, I may refer you back to the syllabus. - 2.
-When you email me, tell me your full name and course number as I have hundreds of students. - 3.
-When you email me, please compose the email in a professional manner (not like a text message). - 4.
-If you email outside of regular business hours i.e. after 5 PM or over the weekend I may not respond until the next business day. - 5.
-Do not panic if I do not immediately respond to an email please allow me at least one full day (24 hours during the week and 72 over the weekend) to respond.
-Much of the time I will respond much quicker than this, but this is a good rule-of-thumb for knowing when to re-email me. - 6.
-I cannot respond to you if you write me from a non-university email address. - 7.
-All preceding rules for email use apply to the IAs as well. - 8.
-Although I love talking to my students, please come by either during office hours or by appointment to make sure that I have time to speak with you. - 9.
-I cannot provide retroactive/after-the-fact make-up work or extensions, partly because this is unfair to other students. - 10.
+- a.
+When you email me, please indicate your name and course number. - b.
+If you email outside of regular business hours i.e. after 5 PM or over the weekend I may not respond until the next business day. - c.
+Please allow me at least one full day (24 hours during the week and 72 over the weekend) to respond to emails.
+Much of the time I will respond much quicker than this, but this is a good rule-of-thumb for knowing when to re-email me. - d.
+I cannot respond to you if you write me from a non-university email address. - e.
+All preceding rules for email use apply to the IAs as well.

+3. Missed Work:

+- a.
+I cannot provide retroactive/after-the-fact make-up work or extensions. - b.
 If a true emergency prevented you from doing assigned work, it is your responsibility to go through proper university channels and obtain documentation.
-It is up to my discretion to allow make-up work, and the format of it, in the case of documented emergencies. - 11.
+It is up to my discretion to allow make-up work, and the format of it, in the case of documented emergencies.

+4. Final Grades:

+a.
 At the end of the course you will receive the grade you earned.
-Even if you feel you need a higher grade (for your GPA, financial aid reasons, scholarships, graduate school applications, etc.) I will not bump your grade up, give you extra credit, or accept past assignments and exams you will receive the grade you earned based on the mathematics of the grading system and the points available in the course.
-This is the only way to ensure fairness to all students and transparency in assigning grades. - 12.
+Even if you feel you need a higher grade (for your GPA, financial aid reasons, scholarships, graduate school applications, etc.) I will not bump your grade up, give you extra credit, or accept past assignments and exams - you will receive the grade you earned based on the mathematics of the grading system and the points available in the course.
+This is the only way to ensure fairness to all students and transparency in assigning grades.

+5. Seeking Help:

+a.
 Most importantly, if you have any problem at all succeeding in the course, please contact myself or the IAs as soon as possible!
-We are here to help, and our help is much more useful early on than at the last minute.
+We are here to help, and our help is much more helpful early on than at the last minute.